Average annual growth

 In 2014, UNDP’s ELECT II project contributed towards the peaceful and historic transition of power from President Hamid Karzai to a National Unity Government, with Ashraf Ghani as President and Abdullah Abdullah as Chief Executive Officer.

 More than 30 years of war, tension, and insurgent violence have left a heavy toll on Afghanistan's institutions and its way of life.
 According UNDP’s Human Development Report 2015, Afghanistan ranks 171st out of 188 countries surveyed.
-Factoring into this low score are endemic challenges of poverty (36%), low participation of women in the national workforce, and a high dropout rate for children, inadequate healthcare
+Factoring into this low score are endemic challenges of poverty (36%), low participation of women in the national workforce, a high dropout rate for children and inadequate healthcare.

 Despite some progress, human security remains Afghanistan's major challenge.
 Some districts remain inaccessible due to continuing anti‐government activity.
 Other areas of the country have also experienced a deterioration in the security situation, and 2015 saw the highest number of civilian casualties since the UN started keeping records.
 Likewise, law and order has been a national challenge, with high-turnover rates, lack of professionalism, and a decreasing presence of international security forces.